Endlesszombiez/plex-collection-creator/README.md

 **Q: Does it work with TV shows?**
 Yes!
 It finds series, spinoffs, and shared-universe shows.

-**Q: My Plex server isn't found.
-What do I do?**
-Make sure your Plex server is on the same network as Docker.
-Try using the server's IP address directly instead of the hostname.

 **Q: How do I stop the app?**
 Run `docker compose down` in the terminal.
 Your data is preserved.